End of Year Sale Launching 27th Nov

 How to fix a broken glasses hinge

 Your glasses hinges connect the frame front to the temples (arms).
-If the hinge has sheared-off completely, then it must either be replaced or the frame cannot be re-joined back together again.
+If the hinge has sheared-off completely, then it must be replaced or the frame cannot be re-joined back together again.

 How to fix a broken glasses bridge

-Plastic glasses frames which have snapped at the bridge can be repaired using adhesive or nail polish remover which contains acetone.
+Plastic glasses frames which have snapped at the bridge can be temporarily repaired using adhesive or nail polish remover which contains acetone.
 Ideally the bond should be supported using tape or better still, heat-shrink tubing.
 Metal frames broken at the bridge are less easily repaired, but a similar method can be used.

 Heat shrink method